andrjas/data_check/docs/csv_checks.md

 ## SQL file

 Each SQL file must contain a single SQL query.
-The query be run against the database, hence you must use the SQL dialect that the database in use understands.
+The query will be executed in the database, hence you must use the SQL dialect that the database in use understands.

 ### Templates